Jonah Heim Player Props: Rangers vs. Cubs

 - Heim hit .227 with 20 doubles, a triple, 16 home runs and 41 walks.

+- He hit a home run in 16 games a year ago (out of 127 opportunities, 12.6%), leaving the ballpark in 3.6% of his trips to home plate.

-- Heim picked up an RBI in 25.2% of his games last season (32 of 127), with more than one RBI in 10 of those contests (7.9%).
+- Heim drove in a run in 25.2% of his games last year (32 of 127), with two or more RBIs in 10 of those contests (7.9%).
 He had three or more RBIs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.